Lagrangian mechanics: Newton's laws

-The constraint forces can be complicated, since they will generally depend on time.
+The constraint forces can be complicated, since they generally depend on time.
 Also, if there are constraints, the curvilinear coordinates are not independent but related by one or more constraint equations.

-The constraint forces can either be eliminated from the equations of motion so only the non-constraint forces remain, or included by including the constraint equations in the equations of motion.
+The constraint forces can either be eliminated from the equations of motion, so only the non-constraint forces remain, or included by including the constraint equations in the equations of motion.

 D'Alembert's principle

 A fundamental result in analytical mechanics is D'Alembert's principle, introduced in 1708 by Jacques Bernoulli to understand static equilibrium, and developed by D'Alembert in 1743 to solve dynamical problems.
 The principle asserts for N particles the virtual work, i.e. the work along a virtual displacement, δrk, is zero:

 The virtual displacements, δrk, are by definition infinitesimal changes in the configuration of the system consistent with the constraint forces acting on the system at an instant of time, i.e. in such a way that the constraint forces maintain the constrained motion.
 They are not the same as the actual displacements in the system, which are caused by the resultant constraint and non-constraint forces acting on the particle to accelerate and move it.
 Virtual work is the work done along a virtual displacement for any force (constraint or non-constraint).

 Since the constraint forces act perpendicular to the motion of each particle in the system to maintain the constraints, the total virtual work by the constraint forces acting on the system is zero: